Historical Apoplexy · State Legislative Adaptations · Virginia

 THE NORTHERN VIRGINIA TO COALFIELD GRADIENT:

-southwestern Virginia experience median household incomes a
+Virginia experience median household incomes a fraction of

-fraction of Northern Virginia's, with poverty rates, opioid
+Northern Virginia's, with poverty rates, opioid overdose

-distance is drivable in a day;
+drivable in a day;

 THE OPIOID CATASTROPHE:

-(u) Southwestern Virginia — the coalfield counties — was among
+(u) Southwestern Virginia, the coalfield counties, was among

 the communities most devastated by the opioid epidemic.
 Drug